Funnel Builder Salary (Compensation Types + 8 Job Platforms)

 In this case, you can charge a fixed initial fee of $200 because you’ll get paid more as the client makes more sales.

+The advantage of variable pricing is that it allows you to get paid based on results.
 However, it can be hard to predict how much you’ll make, making it difficult to budget for your business expenses.

 Types of Compensations for Funnel Designers